Roiak2/Canopy-Openness-from-Hemispheric-Photos/proposal.md

 ### Description of Project Goal:
 Canopy openness - the amount of light penetrating a canopy - is a crucial metric in understanding ecosystem dynamics and function, especially after a disturbance like a fire or a cyclone.

 This package assists foresters by taking an input of hemispheric photos, calculating canopy openness for the photos, and outputting a dataframe with the results, as well as pretty plots.
+This works on single images or for a batch mode using a directory full of images.

 Currently there is a demo Jupyter Notebook found in the package for a user to try and test out the functions on their own images.